SalesforceFoundation/NPSP/StaticResourceSources/SLDS/README.md

     - (This directory also includes minified versions of all the CSS files.)
 * scss/ - the Sass source for the Lightning Design System CSS
 * swatches/
-  - slds.ase
+  - salesforce-lightning-design-system.ase
-  - slds.clr - adobe and ios swatch formats, respectively.
+  - salesforce-lightning-design-system.clr - adobe and ios swatch formats, respectively.
 See [https://helpx.adobe.com/photoshop/using/customizing-color-pickers-swatches.html](https://helpx.adobe.com/photoshop/using/customizing-color-pickers-swatches.html)